 Dolly Chugh is an award-winning, tenured professor at the New York University Stern School of Business.
 She studies implicit bias and unintentional unethical behavior (“bounded ethicality”).
 Dolly teaches MBA courses in leadership, management, and negotiations, and is the faculty chair of the LAUNCH Orientation program.
 She studies socially charged issues like race and gender, and brings these normally undiscussed issues into the MBA classroom.
 Her goal is to engage business students in important societal issues and to equip them to do the same with others.
-She is currently writing a general audience book (tentatively) titled The Person You Mean to Be: How to Overcome Unconscious Bias to Build a Better Workplace and World.
+Her first book, The Person You Mean to Be: How Good People Fight Bias (HarperCollins), comes out September 4, 2018.

 Dolly’s research integrates the theories and methods of social psychology, behavioral economics, judgment and decision making, sociology, and education.
 Dolly has published more than 20 articles and book chapters on these topics in top managerial and academic publications, such as the Harvard Business Review, Psychological Science, Social Justice Research and The American Economic Review.
 Her work has appeared in Lean In by Sheryl Sandberg and What Works by Iris Bohnet, as well as a recent White House Council of Economic Advisors Issue Brief.
 She has appeared live on the Melissa Harris-Perry Show on MSNBC, and her research is regularly featured in numerous media outlets, including National Public Radio, NBC News, Scientific American, Forbes, The Washington Post, CosmoGirl, The New York Times, The Economist, The Huffington Post, The Financial Times, and The Stanford Social Innovation Review.
 Her first-authored Sunday New York Times Op-Ed, titled “Professors Are Prejudiced, Too” (with Katherine Milkman and Modupe Akinola), was in that weekend’s Top 20 most-emailed/read/tweeted articles.